Best Places to Take Pictures with Santa in NYC

 Foster Avenue at 87th Street

 This giant garden and plant wholesaler welcomes Santa on December weekends.
-Bring your own camera to snap a photo of your child on his lap, and don’t worry if they try to tug his beard off: This guy's facial hair is real!
-Visit on December 8, 9, 15 or 16 and you'll also catch the Mistletones caroling.
+Bring your own camera to snap a photo of your child on his lap, and stick around for face painting or a magic show, depending on the date.

 278 Spring Street between Hudson and Varick Streets

-For an off-the-wall visit with the big red guy, check out the museum's annual Santa Rescue.
-Old Saint Nick gets stuck on the roof and the firefighters have to get out their hook and ladder to save him.
-Families can watch the outdoor rescue, and then head inside for a holiday party with hot dogs and hot chocolate for sale, and lively tunes by John Clacher’s Firehouse Band.
-The highlight is, of course, the kids posing with Santa.
-Be warned: This event is always super crowded so expect a long line and limited face time with Santa.
+Enjoy an off-the-wall visit with the big red guy as Old Saint Nick gets stuck on the roof and the firefighters get out their hook and ladder to save him.
+While watching the outdoor rescue is free, you can only take pics with Santa at the indoor holiday party, which also includes lively tunes by John Clacher’s Firehouse Band and snacks for sale.
+This event is always super crowded so expect a long line and limited face time with Santa.
 We strongly recommend buying tickets in advance.
 Bring your own camera.